 Crocodile Riding Is Not a Thing!

 Let’s be clear.
 Crocodiles are not trained or domesticated animals.
-Animals such as dogs, cats, cattle and some horses have been bred for thousands of years to behave in a way that humans want.
+Animals such as dogs, cats, cattle, and some horses have been bred for thousands of years to behave in the way that humans want.
 Crocodiles have not done this.
 Whilst some crocs may appear to tolerate humans near them, that does not mean that you can rely on them to behave in a certain way.
 They are unpredictable and what we see here is a perfect example of that.

 It appears that this man has become complacent and thinks that he knows how these crocodiles will react.
 The fact that he has climbed into their enclosure and is walking confidently around with only a stick to defend himself illustrates this.